-KBEM produces School News, a series of one-minute reports from Minneapolis Public Schools.
+Jazz88 produces School News, a series of brief reports from Minneapolis Public Schools.

-K-12 students have an opportunity to write and voice thirty second news reports about what is happening at their school, from learning multiplication tables to presenting book fairs.
+K-12 students write and voice thirty-second news reports about what is happening at their school, from learning multiplication tables to restoring classic cars.

 Students from schools throughout the district are eligible for service credits through after-school programs.

-During the summer, 8 to 10 paid student interns work at KBEM in advanced media production as well as intensive specialized studies with staff mentors in electronics, music programming and station management.
-KBEM works with Step-Up/Achieve to hire students from Minneapolis.
+During the summer, several paid student interns work at Jazz88 in advanced media production as well as intensive specialized studies with staff mentors in electronics, music programming and station management.
+Jazz88 works with Step-Up/Achieve to hire students from Minneapolis.